Robofish996/To-Do-App/README.md

 • Strike through tasks on the list

 • Save tasks in their expected states and order even after the browser has been closed

+In addition to that functionality, make sure your app looks good using CSS, animation and JavaScript where necessary.

+Think about what would make an app such as this useful for yourself and what will take your project above and beyond the brief within a realistic timeframe.
+If you don't find your own app particularly useful, chances are nor will it's users!

+Some design inspiration to get you started